mmlacak/crochess/docs/source/libcc/ccpath.rst

     .. warning::

-        All :c:member:`fork`, :c:member:`alt`, and :c:member:`sub` members are
-        owners of the remainder of a path tree they are pointing to; and must always be a singular pointer (owner) within a path tree to their respective forking, alternating, substitute, or subsequent path.
+        All :c:member:`fork` and :c:member:`alt` members are owners of the remainder of a path tree they are pointing to; and must always be a singular pointer (owner) within a path tree to their respective forking, alternating, substitute, or subsequent path.

         Any two pointers pointing to the same node, any back-references within a path tree, or shared among them are not allowed, and will likely cause